IsaacLove/UW-SARP-Avionics-Recovery-Data-Collection-System/Telemetry.md

 We are using the APRS protocol because amateur operators maintain a large number of digipeaters which increase the range of the APRS signal, helping us to better locate our rocket.
-In addition, some of these digipeaters automatically upload the APRS data to the internet where it can be tracked by anyone around the world.
+In addition, some of these digipeaters automatically upload the APRS data to the Internet where it can be tracked by anyone around the world.

 #### MicroModem